logan-markewich/advent_of_code_2025/README.md

 ### Day 4

 Honestly the easiest one so far.
 There's probably a better way to do this beyond just iterating over a 2D grid (maybe something smarter with adjecnency matrices?) but this was quick and easy enough.

+### Day 5

+I got a little sick of the organization, so I did some light refactoring to make the code a little more organized, extensible, and readable.

+Day 5 was another straightforward day.
+Part 2 was fun to thing about how to merge ranges vs. just brute forcing everything.
+I was prety happy with the sort -> merge approach I came up with.